 When the potatoes are fully baked, cut a slit in the top of the potato and pinch the ends in and up to open each potato.
 Be careful, the potatoes will be hot and steamy!

 Cook the peppers, garlic, and onion in a little olive oil.
 I used about 2 tablespoons.
 Heat on medium heat for 3-5 minutes or until peppers are tender and onions are translucent.

-Stir in Bush’s Chili beans and spices.
-Heat on medium low for about 10 minutes, allowing the flavors to simmer.
+Stir in canned chili beans and spices.
+Heat on medium-low for about 10 minutes, allowing the flavors to simmer.
 I did not drain and rinse the beans the way I usually do for bean recipes.
 I let the flavor of the juice get added to the mix.